 What is Theorem Painting?
 Theorem Painting is an early American art form started in the 1800’s in finishing schools for 12-13 year old young ladies.
 The young students were limited in their abilities but wanted to paint a picture.
 A technique was then created where a series of layered stencils were used to establish a perfect design.
 What was appealing is that it enabled a non-professional to create an acceptable art form.

-Spreading my wings I took a class from a woman that had her certification from the Historical Society of Early American Decoration (HSEAD) in Theorem Painting.
-After one class I was all in.
+Thinking I had a creative side I started taking art classes and spreading my wings I took a class from a woman who had her certification from the Historical Society of Early American Decoration (HSEAD) and after one class I was all in.

-Growing up in MA and living in Yarmouth Port now, I have always had a respect for our New England history, its antiques, buildings and their survival.
+Growing up in MA and living in Yarmouthport now, I have always had a respect for our New England history.
 Theorem Painting put me back where I felt I belonged with my art.
 What excitement those young girls must have felt when they finished painting their theorems!